 Rank Brain is the name of the AI program (artificial intelligence) that Google employs to understand search queries.
 It embeds written language into mathematical context, calling them vectors, and uses this format to understand searches.

 Mobile-first indexing means that Google will use the mobile version of the content for indexing and ranking.
 Google will continue to show the URL version that is most appropriate to users.

 #107 What makes a website search engine-friendly?

 To be search engine friendly a website needs to be able to tell Google what the site is about and who would benefit from seeing it’s content.

 You can do that by ensuring that the content is written to include the keywords you want the page to be found for.
 Ideally, have the keywords or variations of them in the headers on the page.
 Ensure you have meta-description and that your sitemap includes all the pages you want Google to find.
 Have clear URL structuring, and have a robot.txt for pages you don’t want Google to find.
 These are all the basics.

 #108 How do you stay updated on SEO news?

-A good place to keep up-to-date with SEO news is with the News Roundup we have on Diggity.
+A good place to keep up-to-date with digital marketing and SEO news is with the News Roundup we have on Diggity.
 Otherwise, here are some good resources: